-This WebGis performs 2D spatial clustering of 3D space-time point data (typically produced by Seismic catalogs, GPS and Laser reliefs).
+This WebGis performs 2D and 3D spatial clustering of marked point data (typically produced by Seismic catalogs, GPS and Laser scanners).

-The on-line software estimates the ridges (crests) of 2D point clouds using iterative principal component mean shift (PCMS) methods.
+The on-line software estimates the ridges (crests) of 2D point clouds using iterative principal component mean shift (PCMS) algorithms.

 The mean shift (MS) moves the points toward the modes of the cloud while principal components (PC) deviate the points on the crests.